wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/wazuh-cluster/wazuh_single_node_cluster.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn how to install Elasticsearch in a single-node cluster in this section of the Wazuh documentation.
+  :description: Learn how to install Elasticsearch as a single-node cluster.
+This kind of installation provides high availability and load balancing.

 .. _wazuh_single_node_cluster: